 Question 4: What are the factors that explain WFP performance and the extent to which it has made the strategic shift expected by the CSP?
-The evaluation team will reflect on the extent to which: WFP analyses or uses existing evidence on hunger challenges, food security and nutrition issues incountry to develop the CSP; WFP has been able to mobilize adequate, predictable and flexible resources; the CSP leads to partnerships and collaborations with other actors that positively influenced performance and results; the CSP provides greater flexibility in dynamic operational contexts and how did it affect results; other factors influencing WFP performance and the strategic shift expected by the CSP.
+The evaluation team will reflect on the extent to which: WFP analyzes or use existing evidence on hunger challenges, food security and nutrition issues in the country to develop the CSP; WFP has been able to mobilize adequate, predictable and flexible resources; the CSP leads to partnerships and collaborations with other actors that positively influenced performance and results; the CSP provides greater flexibility in dynamic operational contexts and how did it affect results; other factors influencing WFP performance and the strategic shift expected by the CSP.